-It may be March, but it will soon be time to start thinking about swimming pool season.
+It’s just about time to start thinking about the swimming pool season.
 When it comes to sanitizing a pool, the two primary options are salt water pools and chlorine pools.
 Let’s weigh out some of the key points about salt water vs. chlorine pools.

 Salt Water vs Chlorine Pools